 When booking a multi-train end-to-end journey ticket in one transaction, you will be issued with either:

-(1) A ‘through’ ticket, with all the trains you will be taking specified on the one ticket; it’s more than likely that you will be issued with this type of ticket, if you will be making a national journey.
+(1) A ‘through’ ticket, with all the trains you will be taking specified on the one ticket; it’s more than likely that you will be issued with this type of ticket if you will be making a national multi-train journey.

-Having to pay to re-book tickets in the event of a train delay is now an unlikely scenario, because the overwhelming majority of European end-to-end train DAYTIME journeys booked in one transaction, are subject to one or more forms of consumer protection against train delays and other scenarios attributable to the train operator.
+Having to pay to re-book tickets in the event of a train delay is now an unlikely scenario, because the overwhelming majority of European end-to-end train DAYTIME journeys booked in one transaction, are subject to one or more forms of consumer protection against train delays.

 Keep the terms and conditions front of mind